-SMHG 2019 Host Band
+SMHG 2024 Host Band

-The Atlanta Pipe Band
+Atlanta's First Pipe Band, The Atlanta Pipe Band

-The Atlanta Pipe Band continues to further the great tradition of Scottish music and culture through performance and education.
+Now in its 54th year, The Atlanta Pipe Band continues to further the great tradition of Scottish music and culture through performance and education.

-The Band’s long winning history includes such titles as U.S. Open Pipe Band Champion (Grade 3), Eastern U.S. Pipe Band Champion (Grade 3 and 4), Southeast Pipe Band Champion (Grade 3 and 4), Southern Pipe Band Champion (Grade 3) and Midwest Pipe Band Champion (Grade 3).
+The Band’s long winning history includes such titles as US Open Pipe Band Champion (Grade 3), Eastern US Pipe Band Champion (Grade 3 and 4), Southeast Pipe Band Champion (Grade 3 and 4), Southern Pipe Band Champion (Grade 3) and Midwest Pipe Band Champion (Grade 3).